PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

 - CPLD for SPI and Chip Select configuration
 - Integrated 802.11 wireless connectivity

-The Starter Kit I/O Exansion Board:
+The Starter Kit I/O Expansion Board:

 Mostly just brings out all of the pins from the tiny Starter Kit connector.